-Business Isle of Man will monitor progress against the targets detailed in the Targets and Monitoring section of this Strategy.
-The initiatives, schemes, and projects that stem from the proposed actions will be adjusted according to feedback and as per their effectiveness.
-While this Strategy's goals will remain the same, stakeholder feedback will inform the implementation of this Strategy and the criteria and characteristics of initiatives, schemes, and projects.
+Progress will be monitored against the targets detailed in the Targets and Monitoring section of this strategy and the initiatives, schemes, and projects that stem from the proposed actions will be adjusted according to feedback and as per their effectiveness.
+While this strategy's strategic goals will remain the same, stakeholder feedback will inform the implementation of this strategy and the criteria and characteristics of initiatives, schemes, and projects.
 The guidance of the Business Isle of Man Board will be instrumental in this process.

-5. Short-term and Long-term Objectives:
+5. Short-term and long-term Objectives:

-While several schemes, projects, and initiatives that are introduced or expanded as a result of this Strategy will enable investment within a relatively short time frame, adapting and developing crossgovernmental policy and updating and modernising infrastructure and physical assets will require more time.
-Where physical infrastructure is concerned, sustained investment, and regular maintenance are required over a longer period of time to ensure our high streets and town centres have a high-quality offering.
+While several of the schemes, projects, and initiatives that are introduced or expanded as a result of this strategy will enable investment within a relatively short-time frame, adapting and developing cross-governmental policy and updating and modernising infrastructure and physical assets will require more time.
+Where physical infrastructure is concerned, sustained investment, and regular maintenance is required over a longer period of time to ensure our high streets and town centres have a high-quality offering.